GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Method

 where $\bm{\mu}_i \in \mathbb{R}^3$ is the center of the Gaussian and $\bm{\Sigma}_i \in \mathbb{R}^{3\times3}$ is the covariance matrix defining the shape and size, which can be decomposed into a quaternion $\bm{q}_i \in \mathbb{R}^4$ and a vector $\bm{s}_i \in \mathbb{R}^3$ for rotation and scaling, respectively.
 Moreover, each Gaussian $\bm{g}_i$ have an opacity value $\alpha_i \in \mathbb{R}$ and a color feature $\bm{c}_i \in \mathbb{R}^3$ for rendering.
 Combining them together, the $C$-channel feature vector $\bm{\theta}_i = \{\bm{\mu}_i, \bm{s}_i, \bm{q}_i, \alpha_i, \bm{c}_i \} \in \mathbb{R}^C$ fully characterizes the Gaussian $\bm{g}_i$.

-Notably, the adaptive control is one of the most essential steps during the fitting process in GS~\cite{kerbl20233d}.
-It dynamically clones Gaussians in under-reconstructed regions, splits Gaussians in over-reconstructed regions, and eliminates those with irregular dimensions.
-Although the adaptive control substantially improves the fitting quality, it can lead to a varying number of Gaussians for different objects.
-Furthermore, the Gaussians are stored without a predetermined spatial order, resulting in an absence of an organized spatial structure.
-These aspects pose significant challenges to 3D generative modeling.
-To overcome these obstacles, we first introduce our densification-constrained fitting strategy to obtain a fixed number of free Gaussians.
-Then, we systematically arrange the resulting Gaussians within a predefined voxel grid via Optimal Transport, thereby achieving a spatially structured GS representation.

 \textbf{Densification-constrained fitting}.
 Our approach begins with the aim of maintaining a constant number of Gaussians $\bm{g}\in \mathbb{R}^{N_{\text{max}} \times C}$ across different objects during the fitting.
-A naive approach might involve omitting the densification and pruning steps in the original GS.
+A simplistic approach might involve omitting the densification and pruning in the original GS.
 However, we argue that such simplifications significantly harm the fitting quality, with empirical evidence shown in~\Cref{tab:ablation_fitting_generation}.
-Instead, we propose to retain the pruning process while imposing a new constraint on the densification phase.
-Specifically, if the current iteration comprises $N_{\text{c}}$ Gaussians and $N_d$ Gaussians need to be densified, we introduce a measure to prevent exceeding the predefined maximum of $N_{\text{max}}$ Gaussians (with $N_{\text{max}}$ set to $32,768$ in this work).
-This is achieved by selecting $N_{\text{max}} - N_{\text{c}}$ Gaussians with the largest view-space positional gradients from the $N_d$ candidates for densification in cases where $N_d > N_{\text{max}} - N_{\text{c}}$.
-Otherwise, all $N_d$ Gaussians are subjected to densification as in the original GS.
-Additionally, instead of performing the cloning and splitting in the same densification steps, we opt to perform each alternately without influencing each other.
-Upon completion of the entire fitting process, we pad Gaussians with $\alpha=0$ to reach the target count of $N_{\text{max}}$ without affecting the rendering results.
-The detailed fitting procedure is shown in~\Cref{fig:representation_building} (a).
+Instead, we propose to retain the pruning process while imposing a new constraint on the densification phase as shown in~\Cref{fig:representation_building} (a).
+The fitting process encompasses several distinct stages: 1) Densification Detection: Assuming the current iteration includes $N_{\text{c}}$ Gaussians, we identify densification candidates by selecting those with view-space position gradient magnitudes exceeding a predefined threshold $\tau$.
+We denote the number of candidates as $N_d$.
+2) Candidate sampling: To prevent exceeding the predefined maximum of $N_{\text{max}}$ Gaussians, we select $\min{(N_{\text{max}} - N_{\text{c}}, N_d)}$ Gaussians with the largest view-space positional gradients from the candidates for densification.
+3) Densification: We modify the densification approach by alternating between cloning and splitting actions into separate steps.
+4) Pruning Detection and Pruning: We identify and remove the Gaussians with $\alpha$ less than a small threshold $\epsilon$.
+After completing the fitting process, we pad Gaussians with $\alpha=0$ to reach the target count of $N_{\text{max}}$ without affecting the rendering results.
+Benefiting from our proposed strategy, we attain a high-quality representation with orders of magnitude fewer parameters compared to existing works of similar quality, which significantly reduces the modeling difficulty for the diffusion models.